TritonDataCenter/node-triton/README.md

 See "test/config.json.sample" for a description of all config vars.
 Minimally just a "profileName" or "profile" is required.

+*Warning:* Running the *integration* tests will create resources and could incur costs if running against a public cloud.

 Run all tests: